Want 20% off airport parking? Book with Mode Rentals and save! Learn more.

 • It’s illegal to use a mobile phone while driving in New Zealand.
 If you need to make a call or send a text, pull over at a rest area or in a safe place.

-Visit the Waka Kotahi (NZ Transport Agency) website for a full Driving in New Zealand multilingual guide.
+Visit the Waka Kotahi (NZ Transport Agency) website for a full Driving in New Zealand multilingual guide, or check out our own driving tips for more.

 • First, check if anyone is injured.
 If emergency assistance is required, call 111 immediately.

 • Call us on +64 9 979 7670 as soon as possible.
-Leave us a message or send us an email if the accident occurs outside our business hours and we will respond when we next open.
+Leave us a message or send us an email at [email protected] if the accident occurs outside our business hours and we will respond when we next open.

 • Do not leave the vehicle without ensuring it is safe and secure.